 Payment Terms

-Be realistic and open about how much work is involved in producing the work and what materials you will need to make it happen.
-Don’t forget to discuss things such as framing, shipping and delivery, installation, and any other costs that may not be directly related to the production of the work itself.
+Be realistic and transparent about the amount of work needed to produce the piece and the materials required.
+Don’t forget to discuss costs such as framing, shipping and delivery, installation, and other incidentals that may not be directly related to the creative process.
+In 2025, with production costs on the rise, itemising these details in your agreement is more important than ever.

 Design Brief And Deliverables